rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 ### 2 ABIs, forced unwinding always permitted

-This is the same as the previous design, except that when compiled with `panic=abort`, forced exceptions would *not* be intercepted at `"C unwind"` ABI boundaries; that is, the program would not abort. `panic!` and non-forced foreign exceptions would still cause the program to abort.
+This is the same as the previous design, except that when compiled with `panic=abort`, forced unwinding would *not* be intercepted at `"C unwind"` ABI boundaries; that is, they would behave normally, without causing the program to abort. `panic!` and non-forced foreign exceptions would still cause the program to abort.

 ### 1 ABI